 - 109. The preceding paragraphs are incorporated by reference as if fully alleged herein. - 110.
 Plaintiff and the class purchased property coverage policies from Defendant. - 111.
 The Policies are valid and enforceable contracts between the Defendant and Plaintiff and class members. - 112.
-Plaintiff and the class substantially performed their obligations under the terms of the Policies including giving Defendant notice of the claim.
-Alternatively, Defendant has waived any terms or conditions of coverage and may not assert any term or condition in the Policy as a defense to liability. - 113.
-Plaintiff and the class have sustained a loss under the Extra Expense coverage in the Policies arising from the COVID-19 virus and associated state and local Stay-at-Home Orders. - 114.
-Defendant has not agreed to pay the claim for Extra Expense or requested a proof of loss.
-Instead, Defendant has requested information not necessary to determine coverage.

-- 115. Defendant has denied claims for recovery under the Extra Expense coverage in the Policies related to COVID-19 on a uniform and class-wide basis, in breach of the Policies. - 116.
+Plaintiff and the class substantially performed their obligations under the terms of the Policies including giving Defendant notice of their claims.
+Alternatively, Defendant has waived any terms or conditions of coverage and may not assert any term or condition in the Policies as a defense to liability. - 113.
+Plaintiff and the class have sustained a loss under the Extra Expense coverage in the Policies arising from the COVID-19 virus and associated state and local Stay At Home Orders. - 114.
+Defendant has not agreed to pay the claim for Extra Expense or requested a proof of loss. - 115.
+Defendant has denied claims for recovery under the Extra Expense coverage in the Policies related to COVID-19 on a uniform and class-wide basis, in breach of the Policies. - 116.
 As a direct and proximate result of Defendant's breaches, Plaintiff and the class have sustained damages in an amount to be determined at trial.